To earn of certificate of completion you have one of two options:

-According to the National Health and Nutrition Examination Survey, 33.4% of women 20 to 34 years of age are obese and 58.4% are overweight.1 Obesity is a commonly overlooked medical problem in pregnant women.
-Obese women have increased risks for maternal and perinatal complications.2 Up to 25% of all pregnancy complications such as gestational hypertension, preeclampsia, gestational diabetes, and preterm birth may be related to maternal obesity.2
+According to the National Health and Nutrition Examination Survey, 33.4% of women 20 to 34 years of age are obese, and 58.4% are overweight (ACOG, 2015).
+Obesity is a commonly overlooked medical problem in pregnant women.
+Obese women have increased risks for maternal and perinatal complications (Ramsey and Schenken, 2019).
+Up to 25% of all pregnancy complications such as gestational hypertension, preeclampsia, gestational diabetes, and preterm birth may be related to maternal obesity (Ramsey and Schenken, 2019).

 Overall severe maternal morbidity and mortality (SMM) rates increase with increased body mass index (BMI).
-The higher the BMI, the greater the rate of SMM.3 Once pregnant, there are risks associated with obesity.
+The higher the BMI, the greater the rate of SMM (Lisonkova et al., 2017).
+Once pregnant, there are risks associated with obesity.
 Obese women have a significant increase in early pregnancy loss.
 Diabetes is another complication that can affect a pregnant woman.
-An obese woman who has not had recent testing may have undiagnosed type 2 diabetes.
+An obese woman without recent testing may have undiagnosed type 2 diabetes.
 Gestational diabetes (diabetes that has an onset during pregnancy) is significantly higher in obese women.
-Gestational diabetes and type 2 diabetes can lead to additional maternal and fetal complications.1 Obesity is a risk factor for gestational hypertension and preeclampsia.
+Gestational diabetes and type 2 diabetes can lead to additional maternal and fetal complications (ACOG, 2015).
+Obesity is a risk factor for gestational hypertension and preeclampsia.
 Preterm birth is also a risk of obesity.
-This is not usually due to spontaneous preterm labor but medically indicated preterm delivery due to maternal medical reasons.2 Obstructive sleep apnea is worsened with obesity and weight gain in pregnancy, which can lead to increased complications.
+This risk is not usually due to spontaneous preterm labor but medically indicated preterm delivery due to maternal medical reasons (Ramsey and Schenken, 2019).
+Obstructive sleep apnea worsens with obesity and weight gain in pregnancy, leading to increased complications.

 As previously discussed, macrosomia is a problem that can affect the mother and fetus during delivery.
 Infants born to obese women also have an increased risk of hyperinsulinemia and hypoglycemia.
 As children of obese mothers age, they are more prone to childhood obesity and metabolic disorders.
-Some studies even show a link between obese mothers and children with neuropsychiatric and mood disorders.4 Congenital deformities such as neural tube defects, cardiovascular anomalies, and cleft palate all have an increased risk of occurring in a child delivered to an obese woman.
+Some studies even show a link between obese mothers and children with neuropsychiatric and mood disorders (Howell and Powell, 2017).
+Congenital deformities such as neural tube defects, cardiovascular anomalies, and cleft palate have an increased risk in a child delivered to an obese woman.

 Obese, postpartum women, especially women who have had a c-section, are at an increased risk for venous thromboembolism (VTE).
-These women are also at an increased risk for infection and postpartum depression.2 Women who have had a c-section are more likely to have repeat c-sections, which then can increase risks of placental abnormalities, adhesions, and complications from c-sections.
+These women are also at an increased risk for infection and postpartum depression (Ramsey and Schenken, 2019).
+Women who have had a c-section are more likely to have repeat c-sections, which can increase the risks of placental abnormalities, adhesions, and complications from c-sections.
 Obese women and women with diabetes may have trouble with infection and wound healing.
 Women with preeclampsia have an increased risk of cardiovascular disease in the future.

 Weight loss is the most important factor in improving outcomes.
-Diet and exercise before getting pregnant can improve reproductive outcomes and pregnancy outcomes, and improve the woman's overall health.5 A 10% reduction in pre-pregnancy BMI can have a positive impact on outcomes.
+Diet and exercise before getting pregnant can improve reproductive outcomes and pregnancy outcomes and improve the woman's overall health (ASRM, 2015).
+A 10% reduction in pre-pregnancy BMI can positively impact outcomes.
 Weight loss surgery prior to pregnancy may also be beneficial.
 Weight loss drugs should not be used during pregnancy.
-Weight gain should be less and varies depending on the severity of obesity.2 Early screening for diabetes is recommended and close surveillance of the woman and fetus during pregnancy is important.
+Weight gain should be less and varies depending on the severity of obesity (Ramsey and Schenken, 2019).
+Early screening for diabetes is recommended, and close surveillance of the woman and fetus during pregnancy is important.

-When caring for obese, pregnant women it is important not to judge the woman or make her feel guilty for being overweight, but instead teach the woman about ways that she can make small, easy changes to improve her health outcomes.6 The nurse can help the woman to identify barriers and find motivators to lead the woman to healthier eating and exercise.
-During labor and delivery, the nurse should be prepared for a longer labor with possible complications, such as shoulder dystocia, vacuum, forceps, or c-section delivery.
+When caring for obese, pregnant women, it is important not to judge the woman or make her feel guilty for being overweight but instead teach the woman about ways that she can make small, easy changes to improve her health outcomes (Mccloud, 2018).
+The nurse can help the woman identify barriers and find motivators to lead the woman to healthier eating and exercise.
+The nurse should be prepared for longer labor with possible complications, such as shoulder dystocia, vacuum, forceps, or c-section delivery during labor and delivery.
 Once the woman has delivered, the nurse should watch for signs of infection and VTE.
-The nurse should encourage breastfeeding, which can lead to more weight loss for mom and decreased risk of obesity for the infant.
-These women also need proper long-term medical care, such as screening for diabetes, hypertension, and heart disease.
+The nurse should encourage breastfeeding, which can lead to more weight loss for the mom and decreased risk of obesity for the infant.
+These women also need proper long-term medical care, such as diabetes, hypertension, and heart disease screening.

-Patient M.S. is a 22-year old woman who presents to the prenatal clinic at 18 weeks gestation for her 1st prenatal visit.
+Patient M.S. is a 22-year-old woman who presents to the prenatal clinic at 18 weeks gestation for her first prenatal visit.
 She is 5'4," and her pre-pregnancy weight was 290, making her BMI 50.
 She has not had regular preconception medical care.
 She has not received any screenings at this point.
 She has gained 15 pounds since getting pregnant.
-Her vital signs are BP 108/68, HR 78, Resp 16, temp 98.5.
-She is complaining of excessive thirst, a urinary tract infection, and fatigue.
+Her vital signs are BP 108/68, HR 78, Resp 16, and temperature 98.5.
+She complains of excessive thirst, a urinary tract infection, and fatigue.